leynos/lag-complexity/docs/lag-complexity-function-design.md

   `tests/golden/traces.jsonl`.
 - Each entry includes an integer `id`, the query string, and the expected complexity trace.
-- Component scores are compared using a small floating-point tolerance to avoid brittle failures from minute rounding errors.
+- Component scores are compared using a combined tolerance to avoid brittle
+  failures: abs <= 1e-5 OR rel <= 1e-4.
 - The heuristic baseline is implemented by `HeuristicComplexity`, combining depth and ambiguity signals with the `scope` component temporarily fixed at zero until a dedicated estimator is introduced.